 Click HERE for a Canada Lynx Activity Sheet!

 Our Current Residents

-Fierca came to us in the fall of 2013.
+Fierca came to ZooMontana in 2014.
 She was raised by private individuals for use in educational school programs.
 She grew up being around groups of people and other animals, so she is very used to being in program settings.
 When her owners decided to no longer present these programs and moved out of state, Fierca came to ZooMontana to join our Animal Ambassador program.
 Through training, she got accustomed to being on a collar and leash and going on walks around the zoo with her trainers.
 She does an excellent job representing her species on many school programs, both at the zoo and within the community year round.

-When Fierca isn't out participating in an Education program, she can be seen in her habitat with her friend OP, who joined us in the winter of 2014.
-OP's name, believe it or not, is short for Optimus Prime for all of you 'Transformers' fans out there.
+Opi also came to ZooMontana in 2014, but from Seneca Park Zoo in New York.
+Opi's name is short for Optimus Prime.
 He came to ZooMontana with this name and we're not quite sure why he was given it, but it sure is fun!
-He is typically more low key and calmer than Fierca most of the time, but he's still pretty playful.
+He is typically more low key and calmer than Fierca, but he's still pretty playful.
 Sometimes, you can see Fierca and him playing together, running and jumping through their habitat.

 - Kingdom: Animalia